 The girls needed a lot more help with this one.
 I cut a blue paper plate in half and then cut out the outline of the moon on each half.
-The star was cut out of sparkly gold card and both girls needed some help to attach it to the moon with a pipe cleaner (which was taped down at the back of the moon and star).
+The star was cut out of sparkly gold card.
+Both girls needed some help to attach it to the moon with a pipe cleaner (which was taped down at the back of the moon and star).
 They did add the googly eyes and black marker pen mouth themselves though!

 5. Peg aeroplane

 Our final “in the sky craft” – painting a wooden clothes peg and gluing two lolly sticks top and bottom and an oval shaped piece of cardboard on top.
-Sophie needed a little guidance to get the paint on the peg and a lot of help with sticking the lolly sticks in place but Jessica managed quite well with only a little assistance.
+Sophie needed a little guidance to get the paint on the peg and a lot of help with sticking the lolly sticks in place.
+Jessica managed quite well with only a little assistance though.